Which crossbreed dogs make the best pets?

 Buy from a reputable breeder who knows your pup's ancestry if possible.
 If you're taking on a rescue dog, any good shelter will give your canine a thorough veterinary check before releasing it to you.

-Good multi-pet insurance will keep all the mutts and moggies in your household covered for accidents and illnesses.
+Good insurance for your dog will keep all the mutts and moggies in your household covered for accidents and illnesses.

 Over recent decades, dog breeders have mated numerous types of dogs in the quest to develop new crossbreeds, or designer dogs.